The Most Overlooked Data Source Impacting Business Growth

 This is part 2 of our first mile data ingestion series.
-Part 1 covered why companies of all sizes are experiencing an explosive growth in their data sources, volumes, and velocity.
-It outlined a brief history of the tools used to ingest data and the big shift in first mile data ingestion.
+Part 1 covered why companies of all sizes are experiencing explosive growth in their data sources, volumes, and velocity.
+It outlined a brief history of the tools and apps complicating the landscape and detailed the big shift in first mile data ingestion.

 1. Internal data